nthun/elte-se-lab-hp/content/tour/index.md

           filters:
             brightness: 0.4
         position: center
-      content: We use experimental methods such as sampling procedures, psychophysiological and psychoneuroendocrinal measurements in laboratory and real-life settings.
+      content: We use experimental methods such as experience sampling procedures, psychophysiological and psychoneuroendocrinal measurements in laboratory and real-life settings.
 Sounds exciting?
 Take a look at our past and current projects!
       title: Our methods
     - align: left
       background: